-MX Records Got Overwritten — Email Broken
+MX Records Got Overwritten — Inbound Email Broken

-You changed nameservers, migrated DNS to Cloudflare, ran a “Quick Setup” import, or clicked a “Use this provider for email” button — and within an hour, inbound mail to you@yourdomain.com stopped arriving.
-Senders may get bounces like 550 5.1.1 No such user or 554 5.4.4 Host not found, or nothing at all (silently dropped).
-The cause is almost always that your MX records were replaced with something else: blank, a placeholder, the new DNS provider’s defaults, or your registrar’s parking-page MX.
-This article walks the diagnosis from “is it really MX?” to restoring the correct records for Google Workspace, Microsoft 365, Zoho, Fastmail, and self-hosted setups.
+You changed nameservers, migrated DNS to Cloudflare, ran a “Quick Scan” import, or clicked a “Use this provider for email” button — and within an hour, inbound mail to you@yourdomain.com stopped arriving.
+Senders get a delayed bounce such as 554 5.4.4 [internal] no relevant MX records found for domain or 550 5.1.10 RESOLVER.ADR.RecipientNotFound, or nothing at all (silently queued, then dropped).
+The cause is almost always that your MX records were replaced: blank, a placeholder, the new DNS provider’s defaults, or your registrar’s parking MX.

 How to identify which case you’re in